 Football for the Planet is the official environmental programme of FIFA and aims to mitigate the negative impact of its activities on the environment.
-Football for the Planet is the continuation of the environmental programmes that have been developed for FIFA competitions since the 2006 FIFA World Cup Germany™.
+It is the continuation of the environmental programmes that have been developed for FIFA competitions since the FIFA World Cup 2006 in Germany.

 Most of the FIFA World Cup stadiums in Brazil are planning to achieve LEED certification for green buildings and many are installing solar panels on their roofs to generate renewable energy.
-In addition, FIFA and the LOC will organise certified training courses on sustainable management for stadium operators.
+In support of this effort, FIFA and the LOC organised a 6-day training course on sustainable stadium management for all 12 stadium operators.

 Waste management in stadiums